 If you’re a music student or musician at the start of your career with a performance-related health problem, either physical or psychological, we can help as long as you are either:

-- a full-time undergraduate (or equivalent) or post-graduate student within the UK, studying a course where music constitutes at least 50% of the course criteria.
+- a full-time undergraduate (or equivalent) or post-graduate student within the UK, studying a course where music performance constitutes at least 50% of the course criteria.

 - able to demonstrate earnings from music within the last 6 months.
 This includes paid work as a DJ, sound engineer, songwriter and various other roles in the industry.